MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-rawinputheader.md

 Type: <b>DWORD</b>

 The size, in bytes, of the entire input packet of data.
-This includes [RAWINPUT](ns-winuser-rawinput.md) plus possible extra input records in the [RAWHID](ns-winuser-rawhid.md) variable length array.
+This includes [RAWINPUT](ns-winuser-rawinput.md) plus possible extra input reports in the [RAWHID](ns-winuser-rawhid.md) variable length array.

 ### -field hDevice